simonesilvestroni/m2m-website/_posts/2021-01-27-backup-and-audio-archival.md

 ---
 ## Why offer audio archival to clients?

 I believe audio archiving is a nice-to-have additional feature to offer to clients.
-Think about **future potential re-mixing or re-mastering**, for instance.
-Audio stems from each session can be carefully filed to multiple sources, to guarantee the **preservation of the material** for years to come.
+Think about future potential re-mixing or re-mastering, for instance.
+Audio stems from each session can be carefully filed to multiple sources, to guarantee the preservation of the material for years to come.
 Please note that I don’t offer _full sessions archives_, as that’s unrealistic.

 ## Perfecting the backup strategy